rithmschool/javascript-assessment/readme.md

 ### `intersection`

-This function should accept a two dimensional array and return an array with the values that are the same in each array.
+This function should accept two arrays and return an array with the values that are the same in each array.

 ```js
 intersection([1,2,3], [2,3,4]); // [2,3]